thedatabuddy/BikeLaneDemandEstimation/README.md

 # Bike Lane Demand Estimation Model (Project Under Development)

-This is a project that tries to analyze various conditions of a road and tries to recommend the need of a bike lane based on the features of the input road.
+This is a project that tries to analyze various conditions of a road and tries to estimate the need of a bike lane based on the features of the input road.

 The major factors being considered are -